The Neighbors: Income

 The Neighbors: Occupations

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.7% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(21.1%), and 14.0% in clerical, assistant, and tech support occupations.
+(25.6%), and 18.0% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the Fingerville neighborhood in Inman, SC, residents

-most commonly identify their ethnicity or ancestry as Irish
+most commonly identify their ethnicity or ancestry as Irish (8.8%).

 The Neighbors: Languages